AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/marketo-moments/understanding-moments/understanding-analytics-cards.md

 ## Unsubscribes {#unsubscribes}

-The **Unsubscribes** card shows you a month-over-month trending report of your unsubscribe rate over the last six months.&nbsp;
+The **Unsubscribes** card shows you a month-over-month trending report of your unsubscribe rate over the last six months.

 ![](assets/image2015-6-30-14-3a29-3a3.png)